 A basket of microwave caramels topped with sea salt.

 I am so excited to share this recipe for sea salt microwave caramels with you today!
-I do not consider myself a candy maker by any means, but in a matter of minutes I was able to whip up these beautiful and delicious treats that look like they came straight from the candy store.
-All you need is a handful of simple ingredients and you too can have perfect caramels without having to use a candy thermometer or other complicated equipment!
+In a matter of minutes I was able to whip up these beautiful and delicious treats that look like they came straight from the candy store.
+All you need is a handful of simple ingredients and you too can have perfect caramels without having to use a candy thermometer or other complicated equipment.

 Chocolate covered caramels topped with sea salt.

-The cook time for this recipe is 6-7 minutes.
-If you cook your caramels for 6 minutes, they’ll be on the softer side, perfect for wrapping in waxed paper.
-The caramels pictured here were cooked for 7 minutes, they’re on the firmer side and can be served as is or coated in chocolate.
-While the caramels are delicious on their own, there’s a special ingredient that takes them over the top: coarse sea salt.
+• The cook time for this recipe is 6-7 minutes.
+If you cook your caramels for 6 minutes, they’ll be on the softer side, perfect for wrapping in wax paper.
+The caramels pictured here were cooked for 7 minutes.
+They are on the firmer side.

 Squares of caramel topped with coarse salt.